As I mentioned before, I recently started playing with a Slim Devices Squeezebox and the SlimServer software that goes with it.

 As with most network-related random hangs, this proved to be a firewall issue, and reducing the SPI firewall in my Intertex IX66 router (possibly my favorite peice of hardware ever!) to “Low” fixed the problem – at the risk of accepting all internet traffic and performing no outbound filtering.

-The Live365 Wiki (not the help forum – you have to sign up to even view this
+The Live365 Wiki (not the help forum – you have to sign up to even view this*) has the following entry for firewall settings:

 Our broadcasts run on many ports ranging from 4000 – 32000.